erikrose/parsimonious/README.rst

   useless ones as RAM use grows.
 * We could possibly compile the grammar into VM instructions, like in "A parsing machine for PEGs" by Medeiros.
+* If the recursion gets too deep in practice, use trampolining to dodge it.